-Control Activities - an individual responsible for determining the operating efficiency of internal controls is defined on each risk register with certifications playing an important role in determining any breakdown in the control environment.
-Risk coordinators prepare these certifications or facilitate review by the body responsible for their specific controls oversight.
-Risk owners are assigned to each operating unit based on reporting lines and are responsible for designing and implementing an adequate and efficient control environment to manage their respective risks.
-They ensure that significant risk issues are escalated to EXCO and/or the Risk Oversight Committee.
+Control Activities - Control owners are responsible for maintaining their control record and periodically assessing the overall effectiveness of their assigned control.
+These certifications play an important role in determining any breakdown in the control environment.
+Certification failures are escalated to the Group Risk Management Committee and CG Risk Oversight Committee on a quarterly basis.
+Risk owners are responsible for designing and implementing an adequate and efficient control environment to manage their respective risks.
+They ensure that significant risk issues are escalated to the Group Risk Management Committee and/or the Risk Oversight Committee.